Mustafa-Ali-code/auth-microservice/README.md

 ---

 ## 🙌 Acknowledgements
-Built as part of an Independent Study project at Sewanee (Spring 2025), under the guidance of Prof. X.
+Built as part of an Independent Study project at Sewanee (Spring 2025), under the guidance of Prof. Carl.